-There have been ongoing discussions about a new labour law and there are great hopes that one will be enacted to replace the Labour Law and cover areas of employment relationships that have not been addressed.
+There have been ongoing discussions about a new labour law and there are great hopes that it will be enacted to replace the Labour Law and cover areas of employment relationships that have not been addressed.
 It seems there is a general agreement in the marketplace that amendments to the Labour Law might not be enough to match the phenomenal growth in the economy of the UAE over the past few years and face the challenges of the years to come.
-A new labour law must include, inter alia, provisions on: data protection; international and local secondment of employees; the appointment of employees' representatives; a minimum wage; discrimination and harassment; pensions and health care; and redundancy.
+A new labour law must include, inter alia, provisions on: data protection; international and local secondment of employees; the appointment of employees' representatives; a minimum wage; discrimination and harassment; pensions and healthcare; and redundancy.
 These areas are either not covered properly or not covered at all by the current Labour Law.

-The UAE Minister of Labour has recently issued Ministerial Resolutions No. (764) of 2015, No. (765) of 2015, and No. (766) of 2015.
-These Ministerial resolutions are issued with respect to the use of approved template employment contracts and offer letters; conditions for termination of employment; and transfer of work permits from one employer to another, respectively.
-The Ministerial Resolutions became effective on 1 January 2016.
-This is a step towards the regulation of the labour market in the UAE.
-In 2015, the federal government of the UAE also issued the Anti-Discrimination Law by Federal Decree No. (2) of 2015.
-The Federal Decree prohibits discrimination on the basis of religion, belief, caste, sect, creed, doctrine, race, colour or ethnic origin.
-It also deals with hate crimes and contempt of religion.
-The Federal Decree has a general application, and will also apply to the workplace.
-It provides for imprisonment and penalties of up to 2 million dirham.
-This is another positive step in the regulation of the labour market in the UAE, bridging the gap between international and local practices.
+In 2016, the UAE Minister of Human Resources and Emiratisation issued new regulations to protect employees, including the notable Ministerial Resolution No. 739 of 2016 concerning the protection of wages (see Section V.iii).